dotnet/docs/docs/architecture/dapr-for-net-developers/dapr-at-20000-feet.md

 ### Sidecar Architecture

-Dapr runs in a separate process alongside your service.
-This is called a [sidecar architecture](https://docs.microsoft.com/azure/architecture/patterns/sidecar).
+Dapr exposes its building blocks and components through a [sidecar architecture](https://docs.microsoft.com/azure/architecture/patterns/sidecar).
+A sidecar enables that Dapr to run in a separate memory process or separate container alongside your service.
 Sidecars provide isolation and encapsulation as they aren't part of the service, but connected to it.
 This separation enables each to have its own runtime environment and be built upon different programming platforms.
 Figure 2-4 shows a sidecar pattern.

 ![Sidecar architecture](./media/sidecar-generic.png)

 **Figure 2-4**.
 Sidecar architecture.

 This pattern is named Sidecar because it resembles a sidecar attached to a motorcycle.
 In the previous figure, note how the Dapr sidecar is attached to your service to provide distributed application capabilities.
-The Dapr sidecar shares the same lifecycle as your service.
-It's created and retired alongside the parent.

 Figure 2-5 shows an example of a Dapr sidecar for state management.